lyndskg/meta-bookclub/README3.md

 The base project is intentionally minimal.
 All advanced features are optional and can be added only if you want to.

+&nbsp;

 <a name="Objectives"></a>
 ## Objectives

+The main objective of **meta-bookclub** is to enhance the reading experience of users by suggesting relevant books and poems that align with their unique interests and preferences.

 - Load a small dataset of books/poems you’ve read or liked.
 - Provide a simple, local recommendation tool.
 - Use and enerate embeddings using a pre-trained model (no training required).